-2. CPI-UNME ---
+2. CPI-UNME

-The Consumer Price Index for the Urban Non-Manual Employees (CPI-UNME) has 1984-85 (first base year was 1958-59) as the base year and 146-365 commodities in the basket for which data is collected at 59 centres in the country data collection frequency is monthly with two weeks time lag.44
+The Consumer Price Index for the Urban Non-Manual Employees (CPI-UNME) has 1984-85 (first base year was 1958-59) as the base year and 146-365 commodities in the basket for which data is collected at 59 centres in the country-data collection frequency is monthly with two weeks time lag.44

-This price index has limited use and is basically used for determining dearness allowances (DAs) of employees of some foreign companies operating in India (i.e., airlines, communications, banking, insurance, embassies, and other financial services).
-It is also used under the Income Tax Act to determine capital gains and by the CSO (Central Statistical Organisation) for deflating selected service sector's contribution to the GDP at factor cost and current prices to calculate the corresponding figure at constant prices.
+This price index has limited use and it is basically used for determining dearness allowances (DAs) of employees of some foreign companies operating in India (i.e., airlines, communications, banking, insurance, embassies and other financial services).
+It is also used under the Income Tax Act to determine capital gains and by the CSO (Central Statistical Organisation) for deflating selected services sector's contribution to the GDP at factor cost and current prices to calculate the corresponding figure at constant prices.
+Since the publication of the CPI (U) started the index was discontinued with from January 2011.